Pediatric contrasexual pubertal development

 What is pediatric contrasexual pubertal development?

-Puberty (between the ages of 10 and 14 for girls and between the ages of 12 and 16 for boys) begins when a child’s hormone levels dramatically increase, causing physical and hormonal changes.
+Puberty begins when a child’s hormone levels dramatically increase, causing physical and hormonal changes.

 During puberty, children with contrasexual development will exhibit features typically present in the opposite gender.